PlagueHO/CosmosDB/docs/New-CosmosDbCollectionExcludedPath.md

 ## PARAMETERS

 ### -Path

 Path that is excluded from indexing.
-Index paths start with the
-root (/) and typically end with the * wildcard operator..
+Index paths start with the root (/) and typically end with the * wildcard operator.
 For example, /payload/* can be used to exclude everything under the payload property from indexing.

 ```yaml
 Type: String